-During the winter we know the lawn does not need to be mowed quite as often as in the spring and summer months, but why?
+During the winter, we know the lawn does not need to be mowed quite as often as in the spring and summer months - if at all, but why?
 What happens to grass and our lawns during winter to cause this?

-Of course in the UK our temperature takes a downturn during winter, and as we approach December and early January we are well aware the temperature can even drop below freezing point.
-As the air temperature drops so too does the soil temperature, leading to the slowing of grass growth.
-When we get into the heart of the winter with the harsher condition our grass is almost dormant, hibernating like the hedgehogs until the weather begins to improve.
+In the UK, our temperature normally takes a downturn from late November, and as we move onwards through December and onto January and February, we are well aware the temperature can frequently drop below freezing!
+As the air temperature drops, so does the soil temperature, drastically slowing grass growth.
+At these times, in the heart of the winter with the harsher conditions, your lawn is dormant, hibernating like the hedgehogs, conserving its strength until the weather and temperatures improve.

 Your lawn will start growing properly again as winter comes to a close and warmer temperatures take hold.
 You will begin to notice your grass come alive again, growing slowly at first, but as we approach spring and summer, there’s no stopping it.
 But without proper winter lawn care, your lawn might require a little boost to bring it back to full health so it grows well as spring begins.
 This is why it’s important to ensure your grass receives the nutrients it needs from a winter lawn feed, which helps it resist the effects of cold weather and winter lawn diseases.

 How do I take care of my lawn in winter?

 A winter fertiliser will feed your lawn with a boost of nutrients, which helps keep it strong and resilient throughout the winter months.
 Using a winter lawn treatment before cold weather arrives will strengthen it to resist winter grass diseases and recover quickly from cold snaps of weather, frost, snow and heavy footfall.
 Using a winter lawn food like our granular SLOW RELEASE: Autumn / Winter, our QUICK RELEASE: Autumn / Winter, or our Make it Strong liquid fertiliser in autumn will give your lawn extra protection during cold weather.